Physical Preparation for Team Sports

 - Phase 2

 - Phase 3

 These phases correspond to rehab phases.
 For example, Phase 1 is related to complete the rest of the affected area, where the aim is to protect the location (e.g. acute phase).
-Phase 2 refers to repair phase where we need to start loading the affected tissue (e.g. remodeling phase).
-Phase 3 is functional phase where the training loads need to be slowly increased to the pre-injury levels.
+Phase 2 refers to the repair phase where we need to start loading the affected tissue (e.g. remodeling phase).
+Phase 3 is a functional phase where the training loads need to be slowly increased to the pre-injury levels.
 In Phase 3 athletes should follow very simple heuristic: two full training weeks before allowed to play the game.
 Athletes should participate in the team sessions as much as possible and they might have the “modified” status (e.g. wearing the special shirt color or a cap for the teammates to know not to make contact with them etc), or “fully training” as in the later Phase 3 stages where they need to accumulate enough of training volume before being allowed to play.